Key Topic – Corn and Soybeans

 Every pound of U.S. pork exported represents the utilization of about 0.91 pounds of U.S. soybean meal.
 Every pound of U.S. beef exported represents the utilization of about 2.6 pounds of U.S. feedgrains.

-Read more about the study and see a video interview with the study’s chief author in this USMEF news release.
+Read more about the study in this USMEF news release.